4forces/tgc8-django2/README.md

 python3 manage.py migrate
 ```

-## 7. Creating new classes (for e.g. 'Genre' or 'Category' for book)
+## 7. Creating new classes for 'One to Many' (for e.g. 'Genre' or 'Category' for book)

 1. In `models.py`, create the class (in this case class = `Genre`):
 ```python